Pritilata Waddedar: Joining Surya Sen's group

-Pritilata decided to join the Indian independence movement.
-Surjo Sen had heard about her and wanted her to join their revolutionary group.
-On 13 June 1932, Pritilata met Surjo Sen and Nirmal Sen in their Dhalghat camp.
-A contemporary revolutionary, Binod Bihari Chowdhury, objected that they did not allow women to join their group.
+As Pritilata joined the Indian independence movement, Surya Sen heard of her and wanted her to join their revolutionary group.
+On 13 June 1932, Pritilata met Surya Sen and Nirmal Sen in their Dhalghat camp.
+Binod Bihari Chowdhury objected to her participation as women was not allowed to join their group.
 However, Pritalata was allowed to join the group because the revolutionaries reasoned that women transporting weapons would not attract as much suspicious as men.
+Pritilata took part in several attacks on telephone and telegraph offices in the region and the capture of the reserve police line.
+She took the responsibility of supplying explosives to the revolutionaries.

-Inspiration from Ramkrishna Biswas
+Meeting Ramkrishna Biswas

-Surjo Sen and his revolutionary group decided to kill Mr. Craig, Inspector General of Chittagong.
+Surya Sen and his revolutionary group decided to kill Craig, the inspector general of Chittagong.
 Ramakrishna Biswas and Kalipada Chakravarty were assigned for this task.
-But they mistakenly killed SP of Chandpur and Tarini Mukherjee instead of Craig.
+However, they mistakenly killed Tarini Mukherjee, the superintendent of police in Chandpur.
 Ramakrishna Biswas and Kalipada Chakravarty were arrested on 2 December 1930.
-After the trial Biswas was ordered to be hanged until death and Chakravarty to be exiled to Cellular Jail.

-The family and friends lacked the amount of money required to travel from Chittagong to Alipore Jail of Calcutta.
-Since at that time Pritilata was staying in Kolkata, she was asked to go to Alipore Jail and meet Ramkrishna Biswas.
+Biswas was ordered to be hanged and Chakravarty was exiled to the Cellular Jail in the Andaman and Nicobar Islands.
+The family and friends lacked the amount of money for travel from Chittagong to Alipore Jail in Calcutta.
+Since at that time Pritilata was staying in Calcutta, she was asked to go to Alipore Jail and meet Biswas before his punishment was carried out.
+Pritilata used to meet him in the alias of his cousin sister.

-Activities in Surya Sen's group

-Along with the revolutionary group of Surya Sen, Pritilata took part in many raids like attacks on the Telephone & Telegraph offices and the capture of the reserve police line.
-In the Jalalabad battle, she took the responsibility to supply explosives to the revolutionaries.

 Pahartali European Club attack (1932)

 The Pahartali European Club (shown here in 2010) was torched by the group of revolutionaries.

-In 1932, Surjo Sen planned to attack the Pahartali European Club which had a signboard that read "Dogs and Indians not allowed".
-Surjo Sen decided to appoint a woman leader for this mission.
-Kalpana Datta was arrested seven days before the event.
-Because of this, Pritilata was assigned the leadership of the attack.
-Pritilata went to Kotowali Sea Side for arms training and made the plan of their attack there.

-They decided to attack the club on 24 September 1932.
-The members of the group were given potassium cyanide and were told to swallow it if they were caught.
+In 1932, Surya Sen planned an attack on the Pahartali European Club which had a signboard that read "Dogs and Indians not allowed".
+Sen decided to appoint a woman leader for the mission.
+As Kalpana Datta was arrested prior to the planned attack, Pritilata was assigned the leadership of the group.
+Pritilata went to Kotowali sea side for arms training and the plan of their attack was finalised there.
+It was decided to attack the club on 24 September 1932, and the members of the group were given potassium cyanide, to be swallowed to commit suicide if they were caught.